asumagic/angelsea/README.md

 To my knowledge, there is no other (public...) project of that kind.

-### Do you support multi-threaded code generation?

-Not yet, but it seems like this is something MIR lets you do pretty easily at a module level.

 ### Why this name?

 I was looking for puns with "mir" or "mimir" and miserably failed, so all you